 24. The movements in the Rolex Submariner are officially certified by the COSC

 25. The French diving company COMEX used the Rolex Submariner and Sea Dweller as standard issue

 In the late 1960s, COMEX which was a French diving company chose the Rolex Submariner and Sea-Dweller for their saturation divers.
-The COMEX company had watches especially made for them which can be instantly recognized throughout their ”COMEX” logo on the dial.
+The COMEX company had watches specially made for them which can be instantly recognized through their ”COMEX” logo on the dial.
 Since these watches were made in highly limited numbers, the price of these watches has skyrocketed in recent years.

 This partnership between Rolex and COMEX continued until the company was sold in 1997.

 26. The Institute for DeepSea Research in Cannes issued a report on Oct.
 26, 1953, about the Rolex Submariner

 They had made five months of tests with the watch, which consisted of 132 dives in depths of 12 to 60 meters.
 The report said that they experienced no water inside the watch or moisture inside of the glass as they have experienced with other dive watches.

 27. The Rolex originally had a bezel that rotated in both directions

 The first rotating bezel Rolex utilized was found on the 1953 Rolex Thunderbird.

 Eventually, Rolex came to use a unidirectional bezel with a ratchet spring allowing the bezel to turn only counter-clockwise.